Selective decay in fluids with advected quantities: MHD and Hall MHD: Main Example: Selective decay for MHD

-These are the ``force-free'' equilibria, introduced in \cite{Wo1958,Wo1959,Wo1960} and discussed in the context of toroidal $z$ pinch operation in \cite{Ta1974,Ta1986}.
-See \cite{GrKa1969} for a review of the earliest work in this field and \cite{BrCaPe1999} for discussions of later work.

 In contrast to the two energy-Casimir conditions in \eqref{ECcond-maghel}, the energy-dissipative approach for constant magnetic helicity implies in \eqref{ECdiss-maghel} only the single condition $\mathbb{P}\mathbf{E} =\mathbf{0}$ at equilibrium.
 Thus, as stated in Theorem \ref{SteadyStates}, the energy-dissipative equilibrium conditions are \emph{consistent with} the associated energy-Casimir equilibrium conditions.
-However, the latter may contain more conditions and thus be more restrictive.
+However, the latter may contain more conditions and thus be more restrictive. { Hence, the set of energy-Casimir equilibria is a subset of the corresponding energy-dissipative equilibria.}

 For energy dissipation at constant magnetic helicity, the diagram with the various implications discussed in Remark \ref{remark-thm-diagram} after Theorem \ref{SteadyStates} reads

 That is, the implications need not always be equivalences. \end{remark}